starofrainnight/grails-i18n-gettext2/README.rst

 There no new updates after 2010-11-02, it's not works for grails 2.x later.

-So I branch from 0.98 and renamed project to grails-i18n-gettext2 ( Means grails-i18n-gettext for 2.x )
+So I fork from 0.98 and renamed project to grails-i18n-gettext2 ( Means grails-i18n-gettext for 2.x )

 Description
 ------------------